rabbibotton/clog/README.md

 CL-USER> (clog-tools:clog-builder)
 ```

-You can also open a "clog-repl" window in your browser to play
+You can also open a "clog-repl" browser window to play
 from the common-lisp repl:

 ```